 License

 Mermaid appears to have several advantages over drawDB, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

-Mermaid leads in popularity with 88,058 stars vs 37,208 stars for drawDB.
+Mermaid leads in popularity with 88,848 stars vs 37,440 stars for drawDB.
 The 137% higher star count indicates stronger community adoption.
-In terms of developer contributions, Mermaid has 8,976 forks, indicating strong developer engagement.
+In terms of developer contributions, Mermaid has 9,071 forks, indicating strong developer engagement.

-Both projects show recent activity, with drawDB last updated 5 days ago and Mermaid 7 hours ago.
+Both projects show recent activity, with drawDB last updated 5 hours ago and Mermaid 6 hours ago.

 Mermaid has been in development longer, starting 12 years ago, compared to drawDB which began 3 years ago.
 This 8.8-year head start suggests Mermaid may have more mature features and established processes.